uwcartlab/webmapping/Chapter01/readme.md

 For security reasons, browsers <ins>_only_</ins> display webpages correctly if the files are passed through a server.
 This complicates development, as you do not want to push every change to your website to a server just to preview it.
 However, you can set up a _**local development server**_ on your machine to reliably preview dynamic content such as JavaScript before you post online.
 As with text editors, there are many options for setting up a local development server, with many common ones requiring additional programming knowledge such as Python SimpleHTTPServer and server frameworks including [WAMP](http://www.wampserver.com/en/) (for Windows), [MAMP](https://www.mamp.info/en/) (for Mac), and [LAMP](http://lamphowto.com/) (for Linux).

-We use [Prepros](https://prepros.io/) in lab demonstrations and examples for simplicity.
+We use [Prepros](https://prepros.io/) in lesson examples for simplicity.
 Prepros is a "preprocessor" software application that automatically compiles your website and refreshes the browser every time you save files in your web directory.
 Prepros is available on all Science Hall computers and works on Windows and Mac machines.

 > ### **Preview _unit-1_ using Prepros.**